Skip to main content

 Go to the Report (and share the link with your teammates if you haven't already)

-The Report itself is designed to be a guide that you can use to walk through an entire 60-90 minute discussion with the team.
+The Report itself is designed to be a guide that you can use to walk through an entire 60-90-minute discussion with the team.
 Just start at the top and work your way down!
 Watch out for the Discussion Prompts you'll see along the way; these are often specific to your team's profile, and will help guide the flow of your conversation.
 The 2 key questions that are often answered in the course of a Team Perspective conversation are:

 1. How has this mix of personalities played out on our team in real life?